Frost/eh/README.md

 You should now be able to use `mix eh` to lookup code in your project!

+If you are a vim user, you can also `set :keywordprog=mix\ eh`, and have `K` look up code in your project.

 ### Global installation

 You can also install eh for your